-My old creative director used to liken most things to football, either players or teams or the game itself, maybe that’s where this post comes from.
+My old creative director used to liken most things to football, either players or teams or the game itself.
+Maybe this is where this post comes from.
 With this way of thinking you can quite easily look at the current business world and the economy in general as a football team.
 When times are hard, in business we start to let go of some of our biggest players; who needs two attackers when we can save a chunk of cash with only one?
 We start to focus on our defence, put things in place so we won’t let any goals in.
 Look to the clubs management to sort all the problems.
-And not just with one team, this is the entire league.
+And this mentality isn’t just with one team, this is the entire league.

 The problem is, no one ever won a match focusing on defence.